 In April 2010, I was traveling around the US west coast and by luck the International Hyperhidrosis Society was having its annual conference in Portland, Oregon on April 10th.
 They were looking for volunteers who would receive free Botox injections for excessive armpit (axillary) and hand (palmar) sweating from physicians who would be under training at the conference.
 I contacted the organization in early April to see if they could add me as a volunteer for feet (plantar) sweating treatment and the conference organizer, Lisa, managed to get this approved.
 The feet require the most (at least 100 per foot) injections and take the longest time to treat, so the conference organizers had initially decided to not include feet treatment in the limited time available.

 I was not overly concerned about receiving hundreds of injections of a poison.
 Millions of people around the world use Botox every year for cosmetic treatments such as wrinkle reduction, and most of these people get Botox injected into their facial areas, while I was getting it on my feet, which seemed less dangerous.
+More importantly, I read that Botox does not penetrate the blood brain barrier, and it gets eliminated from the body over the course of a few months.
 Still, I would get far more injections in comparison to people who get Botox for any cosmetic or therapeutic reason, so I was expecting at least some mild side effects such as a headache or feet pain.

 I had to stop treating my feet with Idromed iontophoresis around ten days before the conference so that they started sweating profusely again.
 This way, the physician could see what parts of my feet sweat excessively, prior to injecting Botox in them.
 Several days before attending this conference, my feet started sweating like crazy again after the sweat blocking effects of iontophoresis had worn off.